 Initially Thomas’s business was in partnership with James Jennings of Bristol and they had shops in Thornbury and in Bristol.
 On 31st January 1825 the Hampshire Telegraph and Sussex Chronicle reported the fire in the Market in the High Street of Bristol which destroyed the grocer’s shop of Councell and Jennnings.

 The premises in Thornbury that was always known as ‘Councell’s’ traded for over a century.
 It is shown here above on the left a few doors down from what is now the Town Hall.
 It seems that James Jennings and Thomas Inman Councell originally bought the premises in Thornbury High Street together, although from at least 1826 the Land Tax Records show that Thomas was the occupier and the owner.
-It may be that James Jennings was providing a sort of mortgage for half the property.
 In 1828 Thomas Inman Councell bought James Jennings’ half share in the house and business in Thornbury for the sum of £300.
 However they continued to be partners in the business together with George Sawday of Thornbury.
 In Pigot’s Directory of 1830 Councell Jennings and Co were grocers and linen drapers in Thornbury and in Bristol.

 The Land Tax Records of 1827 and 1829 show that Thomas Inman Councell occupied a property owned by William Scott that is now 13 The Plain in Thornbury.
 We don’t know whether Thomas actually lived in the house as he is also shown in the Land Tax Records as owning and occupying his premises in the High Street.